Robot with a neck? High-tech bot turns out to be guy in a costume

 The costume comes with a voice converter and sells for 250,000 rubles (about $3,765, 2,978, AU$5,212).

-State television returned to the story on Thursday, with the Russia-24 correspondent saying it was always understood Boris was a man in a convincing suit.
+State television returned to the story on Thursday, with the Russia-24 correspondent saying it was always understood that Boris was simply a man in a convincing suit.

 "I was just completely certain that everyone, just like Father Christmas, would definitely know that it's an actor in a costume, knowing that the whole project was created for children," the anchor said, according to an Associated Press report.